 Using the same paper as your local butcher is another great way to store pemmican as it protects it while mitigating any condensation.
 They primarily use it for ground chuck from the meat grinder to stop it from spoiling as fast.
 Storing meat in plastic will cause it to spoil faster than it would in the paper.

-Storing it in the refrigerator or freezer is another good way to store it for long periods but be mindful of the thawing process as this may cause texture and flavor issues.
+Storing it in the refrigerator or freezer is a great way to store it for long periods but be mindful of the thawing process as this may cause texture and flavor issues.

-Here is a breakdown of how long pemmican will last in different storage conditions:
+Here’s a quick breakdown of how long pemmican will last in different storage conditions:

 |Freezer Storage||20+ years|